-21To express this parameter in in terms of sex ratios, the probability of having a boy if the first two children are boys in our sample happens to be exactly 0.500.
+To express this parameter in terms of sex ratios, the probability of having a boy if the first two children are boys in our sample happens to be exactly 0.500.
 An 8.4 percentage point increase in this probability increases it to 0.584, which produces a sex ratio adjusted for covariates of 1.404.
 This is very close to the unadjusted sex ratio of 1.415 for this same sample, indicating that controlling for covariates is playing little role in our estimates.

-level.
+The second panel of Table 2 runs the same specifications for second generation immigrants.
+This sample of families has at least one grandparent born in South or East Asia, but has at least one parent born in Canada.
+Because so much Asian immigration has taken place over the last 30 years, the sample sizes for the second generation are about a quarter of those for the first generation sample.
+For second births, the effects are small and comparable to the first generation estimates.
+In contrast, the third birth results show strong differences.
+Families having two girls first are somewhat less likely to have a third child within six years than families with two boys first, with an estimated coefficient of -0.053, significant at the 10 percent level.
 There is also a much stronger preference for mixed sex families evident, with a 12.2 percent increase in the probability of stopping after two children when the first two are mixed compared to the first two being boys.
 Finally, the probability of having a boy third is 4.6 points higher when the first two kids are girls compared to the first two being boys.
 This coefficient is about half the size of the coefficient in the first generation sample, but the standard error is larger in this smaller sample.